hbisneto/FileSystemPro/README.md

 5. `get_files(path)`: This function takes a path as input (which can include wildcards), expands any user home directory symbols (`~`), and returns a list of dictionaries containing the attributes of each file or directory that matches the path.

-6. `get_path_properties(pathname)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
+6. `get_object(pathname)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
 These attributes include the time of last modification, creation time, last access time, name, size, absolute path, parent directory, whether it's a directory or file or link, whether it exists, and its extension (if it's a file).

+10. **join(path1=None, path2=None, path3='', path4=''):**
+<br>Function description

 7. `list_directories(path)`: This function returns a list of all the directories in a given directory.